 Note: General format in Excel means no specified format.
 Whenever you enter a numeric or alphanumeric value in a cell, Excel counts them in General format.
 That is why in this tutorial, we will convert text and numbers along with general format to Date format.

-1. Error Checking Option in Excel to Convert General to Date
+1. Using Error Checking Option to Convert General to Date in Excel

 Sometimes your Date-data might be in General format.
 It can happen because of misuse of the data formats.
 It will show an error sign beside the cells.